 Whether you’re taking part in a parkrun or you’re training for a half-marathon like the Vitality Big Half, these tips from Martin Yelling, running expert, co-founder and coach of Yelling Performance, should help you reach your personal best.

 In part one, he helped you prepare for a run.
 In part two, he helped you with what to do during your run.
 In part three, he’s now advising you on what to eat after a run, what to do if you get injured and how to rest appropriately after a race.

-How quickly after a work-out should you replenish energy levels?
+How quickly should you replenish energy levels after a run?

 What should I do if I get injured?

 Runners who struggle with injury should seek qualified specialist help quickly – especially if it’s a painful acute or chronic injury that means running (or walking) hurts.
 A trusted and knowledge physiotherapist will be able to provide an accurate diagnosis to enable recovery, rehab and a return from injury.
 In order to avoid injury, runners can keep themselves in tip-top condition with appropriate, functional and specific conditioning routines – ideally ones that have been developed with their personal functional weakness in mind, to strengthen the area and reduce the risk of injury in the future.
 Pilates, yoga, and calisthenics all provide body balance and effective general conditioning.
 If you’re unable to run due to injury but want to maintain some cardio-fitness then swimming, aqua-jogging and cycling keep your heart and lungs working without impact.